-- 1) $r_A$ is reconfigured before $r_B$ .
-Consider prefix $p_1$ .
-After the reconfiguration of $r_A$ , $r_A$ starts selecting the route from $e_2$ , and propagating that route to $r_2$ .
-In this case, nothing prevents $\Pi$ from permanently oscillating.
-Such an oscillation is interrupted only when $r_B$ is migrated. - 2) $r_B$ is migrated before $r_A$ .
-Consider prefix $p_2$ .
-After the reconfiguration of $r_B$ , $r_B$ starts selecting the route from $e_1$ , and propagating that route to $r_3$ .
-Thus, nothing prevents $\Pi'$ from permanently oscillating.
-Such an oscillation is interrupted only when $r_A$ is migrated.
+- 1) r_A is reconfigured before r_B .
+Consider prefix p_1 .
+After the reconfiguration of r_A , r_A starts selecting the route from e_2 , and propagating that route to r_2 .
+In this case, nothing prevents Π from permanently oscillating.
+Such an oscillation is interrupted only when r_B is migrated. - 2) r_B is migrated before r_A .
+Consider prefix p_2 .
+After the reconfiguration of r_B , r_B starts selecting the route from e_1 , and propagating that route to r_3 .
+Thus, nothing prevents Π' from permanently oscillating.
+Such an oscillation is interrupted only when r_A is migrated.

-Similar examples of unavoidable route oscillations apply to other IGP reconfiguration scenarios (e.g., introducing an IGP hierarchy) [26].
+Similar examples of unavoidable route oscillations apply to other IGP reconfiguration scenarios (e.g., introducing an IGP hierarchy) [25].

-B. Anomaly-free per-destination orderings do not always exist in Fig. 5, where the link $(r_5, r_2)$ is reweighted from 10 to 200 and where the considered destination is $r_2$ .
+B. Anomaly-free per-destination orderings do not always exist

+In SITN reconfiguration, there always exist a per-destination ordering that guarantees the absence of forwarding loop towards any IGP destination.
+Unfortunately, this property does not hold anymore when BGP destinations are also considered.
+As an example, consider the HORIZONTAL GADGET illustrated in Fig. 5, where the link (r_5, r_2) is reweighted from 10 to 200 and where the considered destination is r_2 .
 Recall that in a SITN per-destination ordering, at each step, each router is reconfigured to start using the final forwarding path for the considered destination.